 Graduate students with TOEFL scores between 530-550 (213 CBT) or IELTS scores between 6.0 and 6.5 will be required to take a special English course.
 Other measures of English proficiency may be considered on a case-by-case basis.

 Application Deadlines

 Masters Degrees Rolling Admission

 Master of Fine Arts April 7, Dec.
 1

-Doctoral Degree (Ph.D.)
+Doctoral Degree (D.B.A.)

+Ph.D. in CED Jan.
+31